The Excel CHITEST Function

 |expected_range||-||An array of expected frequencies (must have the same dimension as the actual_range array).|

 You should bear in mind that the chi-square test is not reliable when the expected values are too small.
 As a guideline, if any of the expected values are less than 5, or if the total of the expected values is less than 50, you should not rely on the result of the chi-square test should not be relied upon.

 Cells B3-C5 and F3-G5 of the spreadsheet below show the observed and expected frequencies of responses from men and women to a simple question.

 This gives the result 0.000699103.

 Generally, a probability of 0.05 or less is considered to be significant.
 Therefore, the returned value of 0.000699103 is highly significant.

-Further examples of the Excel Chitest function can be found on the Microsoft Office website.
+Further examples of the Excel Chitest function are provided on the Microsoft Office website.